merenlab/anvio.org/help/main/programs/anvi-estimate-genome-completeness/index.md

 ### Running on contigs databases

-For example, calling
+For example, executing

 <div class="codeblock" markdown="1">
 anvi&#45;estimate&#45;genome&#45;completeness &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span>
 </div>

-will output to the terminal the completition and redundancy of the single-copy core genes in your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>, assuming that all of its contigs represent a single genome.
+will output to the terminal the completeness and redundancy of the single-copy core genes in your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>, assuming that all of its contigs represent a single genome.
 To output this information to a file, you can add the flag `-o` and provide an output path.

-To get this information for several contigs databases at once, you can provide them as an <span class="artifact-n">[external-genomes](/help/main/artifacts/external-genomes)</span>, as so:
+To get this information for several contigs databases at once, you can provide them as an <span class="artifact-n">[external-genomes](/help/main/artifacts/external-genomes)</span>, as follows:

 <div class="codeblock" markdown="1">
 anvi&#45;estimate&#45;genome&#45;completeness &#45;e <span class="artifact&#45;n">[external&#45;genomes](/help/main/artifacts/external&#45;genomes)</span> \
-                                  &#45;o completition.txt
+                                  &#45;o completeness.txt
 </div>

 ### Running on bins